Lyuuwu/LearningNote/計算機概論/introduction.md

 Soft engineering involves designing and writing programs to solve tasks.
 However, nowadays, software engineering encompasses more than just these aspects.

 #### Operating Systems(os)

+Because some instructions are used frequently and written only once, this need for efficiency gave rise to the concept of operating systems.
+While in the past, operating systems were primarily for managing and facilitating access to a computer's components by a program, today, operating systems serve a much broader range of functions, including efficient resource management, providing a user interface, and supporting a variety of applications and services.

+---

+## Computer Generation (1950 - present)

+- **First generation:** Computers were bulky and used vacuum tubes as electronic switches.
+They were only affordable for big organization.
+- **Second generation:** Computers transitioned from using **vacuum tubes** to **transistors**, which reduced costs and size significantly.
+The invention of two-high-level programming languages, **FORTRAN** and **COBOL**, made programming much easier.
+These languages enabled individuals to solve programming problems without needing to delve into the electronic details of computer architecture.
+- **Third generation:** The invention of **integrated circuit** (IC), which incorporates transistors, wiring, and other components on a small chip, further reduced the size and cost of computers.
+This innovation, along with advancements in transistor technology, led to the emergence of **minicomputers** in the market.
+Additionally, the availability of **canned programs**, which are software packages providing fixed solutions to specific problems, made computers more accessible to a wider audience.
+- **Fourth generation:** The Altair 8800, one of the first personal computers, was introduced.
+Advancements in teh electronic industry enabled entire computer subsystems to fit onto a single circuit board.
+Computer networks also began to emerge, laying the foundation for modern networking technologies.
+- **Fifth generation:** This generation witnessed the emergence of laptop, palmtop PC, improvements in secondary storage media(CD-ROM, DVD and so on), the use of multimedia, and the phenomenon of virtual reality.